hermit-os/hermit-rs-template/README.md

 * [QEMU](https://www.qemu.org/) or [Uhyve](https://github.com/hermitcore/uhyve) for running the application

-## Notable changes for RustyHermit
+## Transform your application into a RustyHermit image:

+(this is already done in this repo)

 *   Add the `hermit-sys` dependency for hermit targets in `Cargo.toml`.